5 Keys to Effective Texas Medical Board Investigation Defense

 Oberheiden P.C.

-Physicians targeted in the TMB investigation and board complaint must defend themselves by all means available.
-In doing so, they must focus not only on protecting their medical license (which is understandably a top priority) but also on avoiding miscues that could create problems in related medical malpractice litigation or enforcement proceedings.
+Physicians targeted in TMB investigations must defend themselves by all means available.
+In doing so, they must focus not only on protecting their medical license (which is understandably a top priority), but also on avoiding miscues that could create problems in related medical malpractice litigation or enforcement proceedings.
 With the right approach, physicians can defend themselves effectively, but they must be prepared to work closely with their TMB investigation attorney through all stages of the process.

 Too often, physicians who have been accused of malpractice or other forms of professional or ethical misconduct resign themselves to the Texas Medical Board’s authority.
-While the TMB does indeed have substantial authority to regulate the licensed practice of medicine in Texas, its authority is not absolute, and physicians can avoid unnecessary consequences by executing a strategic defense.
-With all that is at stake, physicians targeted in TMB investigations must not relent to the TMB’s investigative and disciplinary efforts but instead take a proactive approach to protect their ability to practice medicine in Texas.
+While the TMB does indeed have substantial authority to regulate the licensed practice of medicine in Texas, its authority is not absolute—and physicians can avoid unnecessary consequences by executing a strategic defense.
+With all that is at stake, physicians targeted in TMB investigations must not relent to the TMB’s investigative and disciplinary efforts, but instead take a proactive approach to protecting their ability to practice medicine in Texas.

-What Texas Physicians Need to Know about TMB Investigation Defense
+What Texas Physicians Need to Know When Facing a TMB Investigation

 When facing TMB investigations, Texas physicians need to make informed decisions based on the advice of counsel.
 Here are five more keys to executing an effective Texas Medical Board investigation defense: